Cold accretion in early galaxy formation and its Lyman-alpha signatures: Model Methodology

 In this work, we use the 3D Monte Carlo RT code, All-wavelength Radiative Transfer with Adaptive Refinement Tree ($\art$) to study the multi-wavelength properties of the model galaxies.
 The $\art$ code includes continuum photons from X-ray to radio, $\lya$ line, and ionization structure in the adaptive refinement grids.
 The detailed prescriptions of the code were presented in \cite{Li08} and \cite{Yajima12b}.
 The $\lya$ emission comes from the recombination and de-excitation process,

 where $\alpha_{\rm B}$ is the case B recombination coefficient, and $f_{\alpha}$ is the average number of $\lya$ photons produced per case B recombination.
 The $\alpha_{\rm B}$ derived in \citet{Hui97} is used.
 Due to the small dependence of $f_{\alpha}$ to temperature, we assume $f_{\alpha} = 0.68$ at everywhere \citep{Osterbrock06}.
-The $C_{\rm Ly \alpha}$ is the collisional excitation coefficient, $C_{\rm Ly\alpha} = 3.7 \times 10^{-17} {\rm exp}(- h\nu_{\alpha}/kT) T^{-1/2}~\rm ergs\; s^{-1}\; cm^{3}$ \citep{Osterbrock06}.
+The $C_{\rm Ly \alpha}$ is the collisional excitation coefficient, $C_{\rm Ly\alpha} = 3.7 \times 10^{-17} {\rm exp}(- h\nu_{\alpha}/kT) T^{-1/2}~\rm erg \; s^{-1}\; cm^{3}$ \citep{Osterbrock06}.
 The $\lya$ emissivity and opacity highly depend on the ionization structure in the galaxies.
 We at first calculate the ionization structure due to internal stellar sources, then simulate the $\lya$ RT.
 We cast $N_{\rm ph} = 10^{5}$ photon packets for each ionizing, $\lya$, and non-ionizing components, which showed good convergence \citep{Yajima12b, Yajima12c}.
 In addition, interstellar dust is included to consider the dust extinction of $\lya$ and continuum photons, and to simulate the dust thermal emission \citep[see also][]{Yajima12b}.
 The intrinsic spectral energy distributions (SEDs) of stars are calculated by GALAXEV \citep{Bruzual03} with the assumption of Salpeter IMF.
 For the SED of AGNs, the broken power law is used \citep{Li08}.
+For the intrinsic SEDs, we do not include $\lya$ line as nebula emission.
+This is because we here calculate the radiative transfer of ionizing photons and ionization structure.
+Some fraction of ionizing photons are absorbed in situ, and converted to $\lya$ photons via the recombination process.
+Therefore, the nebula emission at $\lya$ line is included in the post-processing calculations.